yugr/debian_pkg_test/README.md

 so must be done by the user.

 E.g. in case of SortCheck you can simply apply `sort -u` to all collected `sortcheck.log`'s.
-StackWipe does not emit it's own error messages but rather provokes abnormal behavior in application so you need to mine "interesting" messages yourself e.g. by comparing output of
+DirtyFrame does not emit it's own error messages but rather provokes abnormal behavior in application so you need to mine "interesting" messages yourself e.g. by comparing output of
 ```
 $ ./find_bugs path/to/logs
 ```
-to reference.
+to the reference (note that `find_bugs` is very conservative and will detect mostly unrelated messages).

 # Known issues